-GAO has issued the 2021 High Risk List, a list of programs and operations that are ‘high risk’ due to their vulnerabilities to fraud, waste, abuse, and mismanagement, or that need transformation.
+The High Risk List is a list of federal programs and operations that are vulnerable to fraud, waste, abuse, and mismanagement, or need transformation.
 The list is issued every 2 years at the start of each new session of Congress and has led to more than $575 billion in financial benefits to the federal government over the past 15 years.

 - Emergency Loans for Small Businesses.
 The Small Business Administration has administered hundreds of billions of dollars in loans and advances to help small businesses recover from the economic impacts of COVID-19.
 While these loans have helped many small businesses, greater attention and oversight of these funds is needed due to the risks of fraud.